blockchainsllc/in3-docs/docs/api-c.md

 returns a linked list of logs.

-If result is null, check ,! otherwise make sure to free the log, its topics and data after using it!
+If result is null, check eth_last_error()! otherwise make sure to free the log, its topics and data after using it!

 arguments:
 ```eval_rst